Bang1338/wordle-today/PREVIOUS.md

 ### Hint #3: First letter and Last letter
 <details>
   <summary>First one</summary>
-  Begins with the letter "C"
+  Begins with the letter "G"
 </details>
 <details>
   <summary>Last one</summary>
-  Ends with the letter "L"
+  Ends with the letter "E"
 </details>

 ### Hint #4: Meaning
 <details>
   <summary>The word, Mason, what does that mean?</summary>
-  Having to do with people and government office as opposed to the military or religion.
+  Any of various grazing waterfowl of the family Anatidae, which have feathers and webbed feet and are capable of flying, swimming, and walking on land, and which are bigger than ducks.
 </details>

 ## ANSWER